Skip to main content

 4. API key: Enter your Granola API key (grn_xxxxxxxx…).

 5. Who can access this connection: Keep access limited to specific people or invite the entire workspace.
-See Connection-level access for more information
+See Who can manage connections for more information

 6. Click Connect.